mamccorkle/UALR-Programming-2-Spring-22-Power-Play-12/README.md

 >
 > A. Level:
 >
 > 1. Fireball Spell - deals basic attack damage to first 3 creatures.
-(5SP)
+(5 SP)
 > 2. Fear Spell - 50% chance of causing fear.
 Affects all creatures.
-Reduces there chance to attack to 50% (3SP)
+Reduces there chance to attack to 50% (3 SP)
 >
 > B. For fun:
 >
 > a.
 Give monsters spell resistance based on type.
 >
 > 1. reduces fireball damage by percentage
 > 2. reduces chance of causing fear by percentage
 >
 > b.
 Give monsters differing attacks and spells!